42-AI/Python-Bootcamp-Corrections/correction_02.md

     ```python
     list(ft_filter(function_to_apply = None, iterable = iterable))
     ```
-    You should get a TypeError Exception
+    You should get a TypeError Exception (Returning None is also acceptable)

     ```python
     ft_filter(function, None)
     ```
     You should get a TypeError Exception.
+(Returning None is also acceptable)

 <br/><br/>